callings

 Meaning is inherently existential in nature and, therefore, it can be difficult to find.
 It is likely an ongoing quest that will last a lifetime.

-The Double-Edged Sword of Meaningful Work: Lessons FROM Andrew Soren
+The Double-Edged Sword of Meaningful Work: Lessons from Andrew Soren

 In the bustling world of work and productivity, the quest for meaningful work has become a north star for many.
 But is all meaningful work beneficial?